-If you already have an Excelsior Award for the 2018-19 academic year you do not need to complete this application again.
-If you missed the deadline for the Fall semester application you may complete the Spring 19 application to determine eligibility.
+If you already have an Excelsior Award for the 2020-21 academic year or prior, you do not need to complete this application again.
+If you have never applied, you may complete the Fall 2020 application to determine eligibility.

 To complete the application you will need:

 - To have already filed the Free Application for Federal Student Aid (FAFSA) and the TAP application.

 - Copies of 2018 Federal and NYS Income Tax Returns filed by you and your parent(s) or your spouse, as applicable.

 - If you are a transfer student or a student with a disability under the American with Disabilities Act (ADA), an official transcript from all colleges attended.

 - Tips for Completing the Excelsior Scholarship Application